Ghandruk Trek Overview

 - Perfect trip for all ages and fitness levels

-What you should bring for Ghandruk Trekking?
+What should you bring for the Ghandruk Trek?

 - Backpack (preferably 35L to 40L as per your preference).